How to Choose White Paint for Walls

 I’ve painted my walls every color of the rainbow.
 Except white.
 So why would a color lover like myself choose white walls?

-• White is the perfect backdrop for color lovers.
-White paint really allows colorful furniture, decor, art, and collections to take the spotlight.
+- White is the perfect backdrop for color lovers.
+White paint allows colorful furniture, decor, art, and collections to take the spotlight.
 As my collections grow and I make cute home decor, I want those items to take center stage, not blend into the colorful walls.

-• To prevent weird color reflections in photography.
-Okay, so maybe this just applies to bloggers, but I was constantly fighting the blue tones in every photo I take.
+- To prevent weird color reflections in photography.
+Okay, so maybe this just applies to bloggers, but I was constantly fighting the blue tones in every photo I took.
 And I’m not a great photographer or photo editor, so I need all the help I can get.

-• Quiet space.
-I’m at a stage where I just need quieter.
-More white space, less stuff, more room to breathe.
-Life feels overwhelming and white walls just feel like a move toward quiet.
-My bedroom and bathroom are both rooms with a lot of white space and I find those spaces to feel very relaxing.
-It’s time for my main living spaces to feel like that too.
+- Quiet space.
+I’m at a stage where I just need quiet—more white space, less stuff, more room to breathe.
+Life feels overwhelming, and white walls just feel like a move toward quiet.
+My bedroom and bathroom both have a lot of white space, and I find those spaces very relaxing.
+It’s time for my main living spaces to feel like that, too.

 Off-the-shelf white has always been my go-to.
 It’s easy to choose.
 You don’t have to wait for it to be mixed.